Lumbar Puncture Under Fluoroscopy

 After the test

-You will be monitored in Radiology Recovery for a few hours.
+You will be monitored in Radiology Recovery for 30-60 minutes.
 At that time, the Radiology nurse will discuss post-procedure instructions with you.
-You will be provided with a written form of these instructions -- please follow these at home.
+You will be provided with a written form of these instructions.
+Please follow these instructions at home.

 The results of your study will be discussed with your referring physician within 24 hours.